HerrPhil/Puzzles-MaxProfit/README.md

 Brief timeline of the  maximum subarray problem.

-Proposed by Ulf Grenander was an algorithm that was *O*(*n*<sup>3</sup>) in 1977.
+- Proposed by Ulf Grenander was an algorithm that was *O*(*n*<sup>3</sup>) in 1977.
-Michael Shamos improved this with a divide-and-conquer algorithm that was *O*(*n*<sup>3</sup>) in the early 1980's.
+- Michael Shamos improved this with a divide-and-conquer algorithm that was *O*(*n*<sup>3</sup>) in the early 1980's.
-Jay Kadane improved this further with the algorithm above that was *O*(*n*) in the early 1980's.
+- Jay Kadane improved this further with the algorithm above that was *O*(*n*) in the early 1980's.
-David Gries obtained the same *O*(*n*)-time algorithm by applying Dijkstra's "standard strategy" in 1982.
+- David Gries obtained the same *O*(*n*)-time algorithm by applying Dijkstra's "standard strategy" in 1982.
-Richard Bird derived it by purely algebraic manipulation of the brute-forc algorithm using Bird-Meertens formalism in 1989.
+- Richard Bird derived it by purely algebraic manipulation of the brute-forc algorithm using Bird-Meertens formalism in 1989.

+Accomplishments of contributors.

-Ulf Grenander is a Ph.D. statistician and professor of applied mathematics.
+- Ulf Grenander is a Ph.D. statistician and professor of applied mathematics.
-Michael Shamos is a Ph.D. research fellow and mathematician.
+- Michael Shamos is a Ph.D. research fellow and mathematician.
-Jay Kadane is a Ph.D. professor of statistics.
+- Jay Kadane is a Ph.D. professor of statistics.
-David Gries is a Ph.D. computer scientist and professor.
+- David Gries is a Ph.D. computer scientist and professor.
-Richard Bird is a Supernumerary Fellow of Computation at Lincoln College, University of Oxford.
+- Richard Bird is a Supernumerary Fellow of Computation at Lincoln College, University of Oxford.

-The Codility team finally told on themselves with the following quote.
+The Codility team finally told on themselves with the following quote from the lesson task.

 "We have used here a very popular and important technique."